 At reesmarx, we respect your privacy and are committed to being transparent about how we use your personal data: how it is collected, how it is held, and how it is processed.
 This may be related to us helping you find a job, developing your career, providing you with a service that may be of interest, or as a result of you visiting our website.

 This Privacy Notice sets out the basis on which we will process your data, including how you can exercise control over your privacy rights at any time.

 Information About Us

-- ''We/Us/Our'' means all companies that are connected with reesmarx including reesmarx LLC;
+- ''We/Us/Our'' means all companies that relate to reesmarx including reesmarx Ltd and reesmarx LLC;

 - ''Our Site'' means www.reesmarx.com